This is a reference manual for SolveSpace. It is not intended as an introduction to the program; for that, see the tutorials.

 The section must not intersect itself as it is swept along the curve.
 If the section crosses the axis of rotation, then it is certain to intersect itself and fail.

-In SolveSpace, there is no distinction between "part" files and "assembly" files; it's always possible to import one file into another.
-An "assembly" is just a part file that imports one or more other parts.
+In SolveSpace, there is no distinction between "part" files and "assembly" files; it's always possible to link one file into another.
+An "assembly" is just a part file that links one or more other parts.

-The imported file is not editable within the assembly.
-It is imported exactly as it appears in the source file, but with an arbitrary position and orientation.
-This means that the imported part has six degrees of freedom.
+The linked file is not editable within the assembly.
+It is included exactly as it appears in the source file, but with an arbitrary position and orientation.
+This means that the linked part has six degrees of freedom.

-To move (translate) the part, click any point on the imported part and drag it.
+To move (translate) the part, click any point on it and drag it.
 To rotate the part, click any point and Shift+ or Ctrl+drag it.
 The position and orientation of the part may be fixed with constraints, in the same way that any other geometry is constrained.

 The part may also be transformed with a 3Dconnexion six degree of freedom controller.
 To manipulate a part in an assembly, select any entity within that part (for example, a point, a line segment, or a normal).
 The 3Dconnexion controller will move that part, instead of transforming the view.
 Be careful not to produce an undesired translation into or out of the screen, since that motion may not be readily perceptible.

 To rotate the part by exactly ninety degrees about the coordinate axis (x, y, or z axis) closest to perpendicular to the screen, choose Edit → Rotate Imported 90°.
-If an entity in an imported group is selected, then the part from that group will be rotated.
+If an entity in a linked group is selected, then the part from that group will be rotated.
 If an import group is active, then the part from the active group will be rotated.

-The Same Orientation constraint is particularly useful when importing parts.
-This one constraint completely determines the imported part's rotation.
-(Select a normal on the imported part, select some other normal to constrain it against, and choose Constrain → Same Orientation).
+The Same Orientation constraint is particularly useful when linking parts.
+This one constraint completely determines the linked part's rotation.
+(Select a normal on the linked part, select some other normal to constrain it against, and choose Constrain → Same Orientation).

-The imported part also has an associated scale factor.
-This makes it possible to import a smaller or larger version of the part.
+The linked part also has an associated scale factor.
+This makes it possible to link a smaller or larger version of the part.
 If the scale factor is negative, then the part is scaled by the absolute value of the scale factor and mirrored.

-Import groups have a special "solid model as" option: in addition to the usual "union" and "difference", they have "assemble".
+Import groups have a special "solid model as" option: in addition to the usual "union", "difference" and "intersection", they have "assemble".
 The "assemble" option should be used when combining parts that should not interfere with each other into an assembly.
 To verify that the assembly does not interfere, choose Analyze → Show Interfering Parts.

 If an import group contains a sketch that forms a closed contour, then that group may be extruded in the same way as if the contour had been drawn within the same file.
 This means that it is possible to draw a section in file A, import that section into file B (with some arbitrary translation and rotation), and then extrude it to form a feature of the part in file B. Any changes to file A will propagate into file B when the part is regenerated.

-When an assembly file is loaded, SolveSpace loads all of the imported files as well.
-If the imported files are not available, then an error occurs.
-When transfering an assembly file to another computer, it's necessary to transfer all of the imported files as well.
+When an assembly file is loaded, SolveSpace loads all of the linked files as well.
+If the linked files are not available, then an error occurs.
+When transfering an assembly file to another computer, it's necessary to transfer all of the linked files as well.

 It is never possible to change a line or curve's color, line width, or other cosmetic properties directly.
 Instead, the cosmetic properties of an entity may be specified by assigning that entity to a line style.
 The style specifies color, line width, text height, text origin, text rotation, and certain other properties that determine how (and whether) an object appears on-screen and in an exported file.

 SolveSpace's basic color scheme is defined by the default styles.
 To view them, choose "line styles" from the home screen in the text window.
 This is where, for example, lines are specified to be white by default, and constraints to be magenta, and points to be green.
 The default styles may be modified.
-These modifications will be saved in the registry, and will apply to all files opened on that computer.
+These modifications will be saved in the user config (the registry on Windows, a .json file on other platforms), and will apply to all files opened on that computer.

 It is also possible to create custom styles, for cosmetic or other purposes.
 (For example, laser cutters often use the color of a line to specify the power and feed with which to cut it.)
 To create a custom style, choose "new custom style" in the style screen.
 The new style will appear at the bottom of the list of styles, with default name new-custom-style.